madebypixel02/get_next_line/README.md

 * Testing the function

 This repository includes a main and a few sample txt files I used to test the function.
-The main program opens a file to the file descriptors ``fd_1``, and then loops through the open file applying ``get_next_line`` to the file printing the lines until the file reading ends.
+The main program opens a file to the file descriptor ``fd_1``, and then loops through the open file applying ``get_next_line`` to the file printing the lines until the file reading ends.

 The compilation defines a value for the variable ``BUFFER_SIZE`` with the ``-D`` flag.
 You can modify this value to check how differently it performs.